 Leslie A. Gilstrap, LE

-For over seven years the Couri Center has offered food sensitivity testing.
+For over eight years the Couri Center has offered food sensitivity testing.
 Many patients struggle with a variety of symptoms like bloating, abdominal pain after eating, diarrhea, constipation, headaches/migraines, skin irritations, acid reflux and even chronic sinus issues.
 Food sensitivity testing helps to identify single or multiple foods that contribute to these symptoms.
 The results are helping patients better manage, reduce and even eliminate these symptoms.
 At the Couri Center, food sensitivity testing includes a consultation with a registered dietitian.
 This consultation is customized and allows time to better explain your results and provide you with education on how to alter and plan your diet.

 During most food sensitivity consults, after reviewing the results, I wait for the patient to interrupt me and say “BUT I EAT THAT EVERYDAY!”
 I know.
 It happens nearly every time.
 The second most common statement; “but how can something that is supposed to be healthy be bad for me?”
 Eating too much of a single food has been shown to increase risk of food sensitivity.
 Patients who have already had food sensitivity testing may remember me saying “if you learn anything, your health will benefit most from eating with the calendar and following a rotational diet.”